 A potential change to the rules around driving in Europe could require all drivers to carry a Green Card (an international certificate of insurance).
 If you're not sure what they are or if you need one, take a look at our FAQs below

 That depends on the outcome of the Brexit vote.
-If no deal is reached, or a transitional period agreed, from the 29th March 2019, drivers will need to provide a Green Card at European borders to prove they're insured.
+If no deal is reached, or a transitional period agreed, from the date the UK leaves the EU, drivers will need to provide a Green Card at European borders to prove they're insured.

 Yes.
 We, like all UK motor insurance providers, will continue to provide you the legal minimum motor insurance cover for travel to EEA countries as part of your current policy.

 So, if you're a UK motorist, you won't need to purchase additional third-party motor insurance policy cover.
 Many of our customers will actually have a similar level of cover abroad as they get in the UK.
 For details of your cover, check your policy booklet.

 Potentially yes.
 You may need an international driving permit (IDP) in addition to your UK driving licence to drive in EU and EEA countries if there's a no deal Brexit.
 IDPs are issued by the Government.
 Find out more about IDPs and how to get one.

 You could be breaking the law, be refused entry to the European country, receive a fine and/or have your vehicle seized.
 Your policy doesn't cover loss or damage resulting from the legal confiscation of your vehicle by HM Revenue and Customs, the police, a local authority or any other government authority.
 For full policy terms and conditions, please refer to your policy booklet.